seasonedcc/croods/docs/docs/croods-provider-api.md

 ## credentials

-**Object**: If you want to send credentials on your requests, just pass an object here with the following format:
+**Object:** If you want to send credentials on your requests, just pass an object here with the following format:

 ```
 const credentials = {